- Role-based, attribute-based, & just-in-time access to infrastructure

-Are you ready to pursue your SOC2 certification - either Type 1 or Type 2?
+Are you ready to pursue your SOC 2 certification - either Type 1 or Type 2?

 One of the most critical steps is selecting members to lead the initiative.
-Many organizations start planning for SOC2 thinking they can delegate responsibilities solely to members of the IT and information security staff.
+Many organizations start planning for SOC 2 thinking they can delegate responsibilities solely to members of the IT and information security staff.

 Although members of those teams will play a big part in the process, your core SOC 2 team will also include HR, legal and other business units as well.
-This blog will help you understand your core SOC2 team and how to build it.
+This blog will help you understand your core SOC 2 team and how to build it.

-- IT/security - your security and technology teams will have a large volume of technical functionality that needs to be conceptualized, built and proven during an audit.
+Your security and technology teams will have a large volume of technical functionality that needs to be conceptualized, built, and proven during an audit.
 This is high-intensity work, and much of it revolves around making sure your organization can detect and respond to a security incident.
 Coming out of the audit, you will likely need to purchase additional tools, such as an intrusion detection system.
 And you may need to change the way your organization controls physical access to your office building or data center.
 Thus, you may need to hire additional security and technology resources to help these teams shoulder the workload due to the sheer volume of items that are required during and after the audit.

-- External consultant (optional) - if your organization or team is new to SOC 2, it might make sense to also hire a third-party consultant to help guide you through the process.
+If your organization or team is new to SOC 2, it might make sense to also hire a third-party consultant to help guide you through the process.
 This consultant, likely a CPA (Certified Public Accountants), will bring a broad range of expertise to your audit and have extensive knowledge of the Trust Services Principles (renamed to Trust Services Criteria in 2018).
 The Trust Service Principles, defined by the AICPA (American Institute of CPAs), include security, availability, processing integrity, confidentiality, and privacy.
 The consultant will help you figure out which principles apply to the scope of your audit and how any of your organization’s compliance requirements, such as PCI or HIPAA, incorporate into SOC 2.
 Once you receive the SOC reports from your auditing firm, the consultant can help you interpret the changes that need to be made to each specific internal control.